Lifting $L$-polynomials of genus 2 curves: Eliminate wrong candidates using Jacobian arithmetic

 In this case, $c'=c+4p$ and $a_1=0$.
 From and we deduce that $(4p)\cdot Q = 0$ for all $Q\in J(\F_p)$.
 Therefore $n_4\mid 4p$.
 When $p\geq37$, $L_{p,a_1,a_2}(1)>256$, thus $n_4>4$.
 Hence, $n_4=p, 2p$ or $4p$.
 In any case, $p^2 + c+1 \equiv 0\bmod p$ and $p^2 + c'+1 \equiv 0\bmod p$, hence $c\equiv c'\equiv -1\bmod p$, but this is a contradiction, as $c=-2p$ and $c'=2p$. \end{enumerate} \end{proof}

+\begin{proposition} Suppose $J(\F_p)\not\simeq \Z/p\Z\times\Z/p\Z$, and assume without loss of generality that $c$ denotes the wrong candidate and $c'$ denotes the correct candidate.

-\begin{proposition} When $J(\F_p)\not\simeq \Z/p\Z\times\Z/p\Z$, the probability of drawing a point $P$ that eliminates the wrong candidate, that is, such that $L_{p,a_1,c}(1)\cdot P\neq 0$ for the wrong candidate $c$, is at least $1/2$.
-This implies that the expected number of iterations on $J(\F_p)$ before termination is at most $2$. \end{proposition} \begin{proof}
+If we draw a uniformly random point $P_1$ from $J(\F_p)$ and then draw a second uniformly random point $P_2$, the probability that at least one of these two points eliminates the wrong candidate (i.e., $L_{p,a_1,c}(1)\cdot P_1\neq 0$ or $L_{p,a_1,c}(1)\cdot P_2\neq 0$) is at least $1/2$.
+This implies that the expected number of iterations on $J(\F_p)$ before termination is at most $4$. \end{proposition}